Last updated on March 1, 2022 – First published on June 16, 2021

 Oils: Coconut oil

 Castor oil contains Ricinoleic acid, which is known to have strong anti-inflammatory and pain relief properties.
 It helps boost healing if you have minor wounds on the feet or hand.
 It’s also an excellent skin moisturizer.
 Kind of the perfect carrier oil for your neuropathy blend.
 And it’s cheap!
-Personally, I like the one from Sky Organics which you find on Amazon.
+Personally, I like the one from Sky Organics on Amazon.

 Coconut oil also has pain relief natural properties and would be a great choice for nerve pain.
 Most ready-to-use neuropathy essential oil blends are made with coconut as a carrier oil.
 Coconut oil is also believed to help boost blood circulation, which is a valuable thing for people with diabetic neuropathy.
 It does have anti-inflammatory effects but only if taken orally (you can cook with coconut oil by the way!).
 Last but not least, coconut oil is a great moisturiser and helps prevent infections.
 When living with diabetic neuropathy, you’re more prone to develop foot infections than the general population.